ahungry/ahungry_heart/README.md

 - Anari (added and voiced) - DONE
 - Olrun (added and voicing) - TODO
-- Athar - (added and voicing) - TODO
+- Athar - (added and voiced) - DONE
 - Zariel (added and voiced )- DONE
 - The Voice (added and voiced) - DONE
 - The Guardian - pending